From Voice to Text: How AI Is Changing the Way We Write

 Accuracy Issues

-While 95%+ accuracy sounds impressive, it means there's still an error in every few sentences.
+While 97-99% accuracy in 2026 is impressive, there's still room for improvement.
 These errors tend to increase with:

 Voice data is inherently personal and sensitive.
 Users rightfully worry about: